yanlibert/paracli/README.md

 Where n is the number of processes to launch in parallel.

-> n cannot be lower than 1 and higher than the number of cpu available.
+> n should be an integer.
+If n is 0, paracli will use the
+> maximum cpu available